alex-mind/skillcrucial-react-redux-boilerplate/README.md

 ## Github browser

-Using this app you can search for different repositories on GitHub
+Using this app you can search for different users and their repositories on GitHub

 Demo: https://some-projects.herokuapp.com/find